 Computing Documentation, Network Alerts and ITS Announcements

 In addition to documentation on connecting to the USC network and using supported software programs, the ITS Website provides information about network performance issues and announcements about scheduled maintenance.
-Visit usc.edu/its.
+Visit itservices.usc.edu/spaces/computingcenters.

 USC Computing Centers

-USC’s computing centers offer technology-enhanced collaboration spaces, computers, wireless networking and printing services for USC students, faculty and staff.
-Laptop lending is available at Waite Phillips Hall of Education (WPH B34), King Olympic Hall (KOH 206) and Henry Salvatori Computer Science Center (SAL 125).
+USC’s computing centers offer technology-enhanced collaboration spaces, computers, wireless networking, laptop lending, and wireless printing services for USC students, faculty and staff.
+Laptop lending is available at Waite Phillips Hall of Education (WPH B34), King Olympic Hall (KOH 206), Henry Salvatori Computer Science Center (SAL 125), and the Ahmanson Information Commons at Leavey Library (LVL LLC).
 You may be asked to show your USC ID card.
-For more information, including computing center hours, visit usc.edu/its/spaces/computing_centers.
+For more information, including computing center hours, visit itservices.usc.edu/spaces/computingcenters.

-For help with network connectivity and software, contact the ITS Customer Support Center by calling 740-5555 or sending an email to firstname.lastname@example.org.
-Walk-in support is available from 9 a.m. to 5 p.m., Monday through Friday, in Leavey Library’s Information Commons, on the lower level.
-For more information, see usc.edu/its/csc.
+For help with network connectivity and software, contact the ITS Customer Support Center (CSC) by calling 740-5555 or sending an email to email@example.com.
+Walk-in support is available at the Ahmanson Information Commons at Leavey Library, Lower Level.
+For more information, including CSC hours of operation, see itservices.usc.edu/csc.

 Hospitals and Patient Care

 The schools of medicine, pharmacy and dentistry, together with the divisions of biokinesiology and physical therapy and of occupational science and occupational therapy, train professionals in the health care fields, conduct original research in all aspects of biomedicine and health care, and provide high-quality patient care to the Southern California community.